7Ragnarok7/Carnage/README.md

  - Is flexible.
 Multiple scanning options can be combined based on requirements.

  - Is clever.
 Scans only the live targets if a network scan is combined with other scans.

+ - Has a very intuitive and user-friendly Command-Line Interface

  - Lists all the probable services/protocols being used by the respective open ports which are discovered.